Lawrence Durrell: British citizenship

 For much of his life, Durrell resisted being identified solely as British, or as only affiliated with Britain.
 He preferred to be considered cosmopolitan.
 Since his death, there have been claims that Durrell never had British citizenship, but he was originally classified as a British citizen as he was born to British colonial parents living in India under the British Raj.

 In 1966 Durrell and many other former and present British residents became classified as non-patrial, as a result of an amendment to the Commonwealth Immigrants Act.
 The law was covertly intended to reduce migration from India, Pakistan, and the West Indies, but Durrell was also penalized by it and refused citizenship.
-He had not been told that he needed to "register as a British citizen in 1962 under the Commonwealth Immigrants Act 1962."
+He had not been told that he needed to "register as a British citizen in 1962 under the Commonwealth Immigrants Act 1962".

-As The Guardian reported in 2002, Durrell in 1966 was "one of the best selling, most celebrated English novelists of the late 20th century" and "at the height of his fame."
+As The Guardian reported in 2002, Durrell in 1966 was "one of the best selling, most celebrated English novelists of the late 20th century" and "at the height of his fame".
 Denied the normal citizenship right to enter or settle in Britain, Durrell had to apply for a visa for each entry.
 Diplomats were outraged and embarrassed at these events.
 "Sir Patrick Reilly, the ambassador in Paris, was so incensed that he wrote to his Foreign Office superiors: 'I venture to suggest it might be wise to ensure that ministers, both in the Foreign Office and the Home Office, are aware that one of our greatest living writers in the English language is being debarred from the citizenship of the United Kingdom to which he is entitled.'"

 Legacy

 After Durrell's death, his lifelong friend Alan G. Thomas donated a collection of books and periodicals associated with Durrell to the British Library.
 This is maintained as the distinct Lawrence Durrell Collection.
 Thomas had earlier edited an anthology of writings, letters and poetry by Durrell, published as Spirit of Place (1969).
 It contained material related to Durrell's own published works.
-An important documentary resource is kept by the Bibliothèque Lawrence Durrell at the Université Paris Ouest in Nanterre.
+An important documentary resource is kept by the Bibliothèque Lawrence Durrell at Paris Nanterre University.